 Monica O. Patadia, MD

-Congenital (present at birth) deformity – a baby born with a cleft lip, cleft palate, nasal mass or other anomaly may have structural weakness or asymmetry of the nose.
+Congenital (present at birth) deformity – a baby born with a cleft lip, cleft palate, nasal mass or other anomaly (problem) may have structural weakness or asymmetry of the nose.
 Congenital nasal deformities may require multiple staged surgeries to achieve the final desired result.

 Prior nasal surgery